Is Base a Good Investment?

 Risk Context

-Base carries a risk grade of B- (33/100), classified as moderate risk — some novel mechanisms, generally well-understood.
+Base carries a risk grade of B- (34/100), classified as moderate risk — some novel mechanisms, generally well-understood.
 While no critical-severity interactions were identified, 1 high-severity interaction warrant attention.
-The primary risk factor is: Coinbase is sole sequencer with no permissionless fallback, creating a corporate single point of failure for $4.6B in TVL.
+The primary risk factor is: Coinbase is sole sequencer with no permissionless fallback, creating a corporate single point of failure for $4.1B in TVL — though Stage 1 decentralization (Jan 2026) now allows users to exit without sequencer cooperation.

 Should you buy Base?